Arch Linux Now Has a Bit-for-Bit Reproducible Docker Image

 TLDR

-• Arch Linux ships a repro-tagged Docker image with bit-for-bit reproducibility; pacman keys are stripped, requiring manual keyring init before packages can be installed.
+• Arch Linux ships a repro-tagged OCI/Docker image with verified bit-for-bit reproducibility; pacman keys are stripped, requiring manual keyring init before package use.

 Key Takeaways